KashaketCompany/php4delphi/README.md

 { $Id: readme.txt,v 7.4 07/2020 delphi32 Exp $ }

-PHP4Delphi is a Delphi interface to PHP for Delphi {2007, ..., Berlin}
+PHP4Delphi is a Delphi interface to PHP for Delphi {2009, ..., Rio}

 PHP4Delphi consists of 3 big subprojects: